guillermoC9/bits-and-nibbles/README.md

   Wouldn't you like to create full fledged PDF files from C?
 - ### JSON:
   Handle JSON files easily from C, as JSON is now the facto replacement for XML in data interchange and more.
+- ### Sort:
+  A small test to show how initial order affects sorting algorithms and why binary search is better than sequential in ordered lists.

 ## Licensing:
 The plan is that ALL code here would be released as public domain so people can use it for whatever they please, hopefully for the benefit of many people.
 Although in some point some code may be released under another license, just check the license at the top of each source code file to be sure what it is.